vmware-tanzu/secrets-manager/docs/_pages/0140-production.md

 volume of **VSecM Safe**.

-While reading the secret alone is not enough to plant an attack on the secrets (*because the attacker also needs to access the VMware Secrets Manager Safe Pod or the `/data` volume in that Pod*), it is still **crucial** to follow the **principle of least privilege** guideline and do not allow anyone on the cluster read or write to the `vsecm-safe-age-key` secret.
+While reading the secret alone is not enough to plant an attack on the secrets (*because the attacker also needs to access the VSecM Safe Pod or the `/data` volume in that Pod*), it is still **crucial** to follow the **principle of least privilege** guideline and do not allow anyone on the cluster read or write to the `vsecm-safe-age-key` secret.